String of Rubies Plant (Othonna capensis) Indoor Care, Propagation, Problems & Remedies

 Watering

-Water String of Rubies Plant thoroughly (until water comes out through the drainage holes) during the growing season while allowing the top 2-3 inches of the soil to dry out between waterings to keep the soil moderately moist.
+Water your Ruby Necklace Plant thoroughly until water comes out through the drainage holes in spring and summer while allowing the top 2-3 inches of the soil to dry out between waterings.
+Keep the soil moderately moist but not soggy to avoid rotting.

-Significantly decrease watering during the cold season to maintain the soil barely moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Significantly decrease watering in fall and winter to maintain the soil barely moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to prevent wilting.

-Make sure the pot has a drainage hole and the soil is free-draining to avoid soggy soil as it can lead to rotting.
-Avoid wetting the foliage during wetting as it can encourage fungal diseases.
-You may water from the bottom.
+Make sure the pot has a drainage hole and the soil is free-draining to avoid soggy soil which can lead to rotting.
+Avoid wetting the foliage during wetting as it can encourage fungal diseases; you may water from the bottom.

 Temperature and Humidity

 String of Rubies Plant has no need for extra humidity.
-Average room humidity of 50-55% is ideal for this plant.
-Ensure that there is good air circulation to prevent fungal disease infestations.
+Average humidity of 50-55% is ideal for this plant.
+Ensure that there is good air flow to prevent fungal disease infestations.

 Potting Soil